'Unite the Right' organizer Jason Kessler released on perjury charge

 Kessler did not immediately return calls seeking comment.
 Court records did not list an attorney for him.

 The perjury charge stems from a sworn statement Kessler made in January, alleging he was punched while gathering signatures for a petition to remove a city councilman.
-Kessler later pleaded guilty to assaulting the man he accused.
+Kessler later

 "He and his buddy came over, they scribbled on my petition and vandalized it," said Kessler at the time.
 "James didn't want to have a conversation with me, he yelled you're a....and he called me a name.
 I felt threatened and I hit him to get him away from me."

 Kessler planned the Aug.
 12 Unite the Right rally in Charlottesville.
 A woman was killed when a car plowed into a group of people at the rally, where white nationalists and counterprotesters clashed.

 Jason Kessler, the organizer of the deadly Unite the Right rally in Charlottesville, has been indicted by an Albemarle County grand jury on a felony perjury charge.

 According to court records, the charge stems from a sworn statement he made in January.

 Kessler gave a statement to a magistrate on Jan.
 23, 2017, claiming that he was assaulted by James Taylor on the Downtown Mall while trying to gather signatures for his petition to get Wes Bellamy removed from the Charlottesville City Council.

 However, Kessler later